Florida sweats to hottest temperatures of summer so far with heat index climbing to 110 degrees in spots

 The heat is being driven by a ridge of high pressure parked over the Atlantic, producing a heat dome effect across much of Florida and the Southeast.

-The synoptic setup is also aiding to suppress sea breeze development, which is a natural source of afternoon and evening cooling, especially in coastal areas.
+The large-scale weather setup also aids in suppressing sea breeze development, which is a natural source of afternoon and evening cooling, especially in coastal areas.

 NEW TO FLORIDA?
 HERE'S WHEN THE SUNSHINE STATE'S RAINY SEASON GETS UNDERWAY